 Many problems or situations that cause anger can be solved.
 Even if the solution isn’t perfect, constructing one will help you focus your anger into a positive action, or at least distract you from it.
 Feeling that you’ve solved a problem can bring a sense of relief and accomplishment.
 This is why, for many people, working on a solution can be one of the best anger management techniques.

-Talk therapy is an effective way to examine your causes for anger, and the best possible solution that might work for you.
+Talk therapy is an effective way to examine your causes for anger, and learn how to control your anger in a way that works best for you.
 If you live in Michigan, consider requesting a consultation for anger management at one of our Michigan offices.

 4. Avoid Triggers